-DHCS mandatorily enrolled nearly all Medi-Cal beneficiaries into an MCP in CCI counties.
-The majority of Medi-Cal only beneficiaries were already enrolled in MCPs, but also received their LTSS through the same MCP.
-LTSS includes skilled nursing and HCBS, including IHSS, Community-Based Adult Services (CBAS), and Multipurpose Senior Services Program (MSSP) services.
+DHCS mandatorily enrolled nearly all Medi-Cal beneficiaries into MCPs in CCI counties.
+A majority of these beneficiaries were already enrolled in MCPs and therefore continued to receive LTSS through their existing MCPs.
+LTSS includes skilled nursing and home and community-based services (HCBS), Community-Based Adult Services (CBAS), and Multipurpose Senior Services Program (MSSP) services.

-For dual eligible beneficiaries who chose not to enroll in a Cal MediConnect health plan, the State required beneficiaries to enroll in an MCP to receive Medi-Cal services, including LTSS.
-For dual eligible beneficiaries, enrolling in an MCP did not change their Medicare benefits; they continue to receive health care services from their Medicare hospitals and providers.
+For those Duals who choose to opt-out of Cal MediConnect, the state requires them to enroll in MCPs to receive Medi-Cal services, including LTSS.
+This enrollment does not alter their Medicare benefits and they can continue to receive health care services from their current Medicare hospitals and providers.